Forest Bathing

 What is forest bathing?

-“In nature, nothing is perfect and everything is perfect.
-Trees can be contorted, bent in weird ways, and they’re still beautiful” Alice Walker
+“In nature, nothing is perfect, and everything is perfect.
+Trees can be contorted, bent in weird ways, and they’re still beautiful.”
+Alice Walker

-• Boosts your immune system
+• Boosts the immune system

 • Improves mental wellbeing